NanoAdblocker/NanoCore2/notes/advanced_settings.md

 attacks are carried out.

 Also, the behavior of some settings are different:
-- `popupPanelDisabledSections` expects a different bitfield
+- `popupPanelDisabledSections` expects a different bitfield:
   - Bit `0`: Firewall panel
-- `popupPanelLockedSections` expects a different bitfield
+- `popupPanelLockedSections` expects a different bitfield:
   - Bit `0`: Firewall panel

 Beside the differences above, Nano Adblocker also offers a few more